-Sara is majoring in the School of Public and International Affairs.
+Sacks is majoring in the School of Public and International Affairs.
 She is pursuing certificates in American studies and technology & society.
-Sara is interested in the ways government and policy can help bridge the digital divide.
+Sacks is interested in the ways government and policy can help bridge the digital divide.
 She is excited to work at the Mayor of New York City’s Office of the Chief Technology Officer this summer.

 Daniel Serrano (University of Chicago)

 Serrano is majoring in computer science.
 He is interested in using computer science for social good and wants to learn how technology can address the problems faced by the government and the communities they serve.
 Through the fellowship he hopes to apply his skills to a project that will impact a government agency and the eventual users benefiting from that piece of technology.
 In the future, Serrano hopes to work for a civic organization dedicated to improving outdated government systems to better the ways people across the country interact with government services.

 Serrano worked with the Consumer Financial Protection Bureau (CFPB).

 Alissa Vuillier (Stanford University)